Are your plants dying from lack of water? Is it too much work to water your plants? Learn which of these ways to water plants will work best for you.

 - Winter preparation requires turning the system off and in some cases blowing compressed air through all pipes to ensure they are completely empty of water.

-- All of the other cons under Sprinklers – manual above
+- All of the other cons mentioned above with manual sprinklers

 Getting the water to the root zone of plants is critical.
 Soaker hoses do that well.

-- Soaker hoses are relatively inexpensive and you really only need the hose.
+- Soaker hoses are relatively inexpensive and you really only need the hose and a water supply.

 - They can be buried under mulch to be invisible.